-As Billie Eilish reveals the latest Bond theme, relive some of the series' highlights.
+As Billie Eilish finally gets No Time To Die ringing into cinemas, it's time to relive some of the series' highlights.

 Billie Eilish – No Time To Die

 Despite making a name for herself with the darkly upbeat bad guy, Billie Eilish is equally as proficient with a ballad. i love you remains a haunting standout from her When We All Fall Asleep, Where Do We Go? breakthrough, and her cover of The Beatles’ Yesterday at the 2020 Academy Award ceremony left an audience of A-listers speechless.
 On No Time To Die Eilish brings both her understated delivery and iconic tones to something that swoons with slow-building intensity.
 Her tones remain subtle, never reaching for the big climax, but when the track’s final moments do hit the iconic “Bond chord” there’s enough nostalgia from Johnny Marr’s tremolo guitar to make the theme feel like classic.
 “That’s me doffing the cap to John Barry,” Marr told the BBC.
 “A bit of tradition…”

 Billie Eilish’s UK and Ireland tour starts on 3 June 2022 and tickets are still available here.

 The string section that opened the sultry Bond theme by alt-rockers Garbage was brilliantly out of step with their output around the turn of the century.
 As ever, it was Scottish vocalist Shirley Manson’s slurred delivery – beautifully atmospheric and dark – that truly carried the song through a grungey wall of electronica.
 Garbage had already experimented with the grandiose, but The World Is Not Enough jumped a big step up to craft a slinky noir anthem for the action age.